Joseph Lowery, civil rights leader and MLK aide, dies at 98 | Times Leader

 Lowery, 98, died Friday at home in Atlanta, surrounded by family members, they said in a statement.

-He died from natural causes unrelated to the coronavirus outbreak, the statement said.
+He died from natural causes unrelated to the , the statement said.

 “Tonight, the great Reverend Joseph E. Lowery transitioned from earth to eternity,” The King Center in Atlanta Lowery in a Friday night tweet.
 “He was a champion for civil rights, a challenger of injustice, a dear friend to the King family.”

-Note: This story has been corrected to show that one of Lowery’s daughters is Cheryl Lowery, not Cheryl Lowery-Osborne.